TAC Infosec (NSE:TAC) Piotroski F-Score: 5 (As of Jun. 27, 2026) — 17% Below Median

 TAC Infosec Business Description

-TAC Infosec Ltd is engaged in the business of providing risk-based vulnerability management and assessment solutions, cybersecurity quantification, and services of Penetration testing to organizations of any scale, size, and business through the SaaS model.
-It offers security software products and solutions both in India and internationally. and its end customers are Banks and Financial Institutions, government regulatory bodies and departments, and large-scale enterprises (including business offices) like HDFC, Bandhan Bank, BSE, etc. Its flagship software product is ESOF (Enterprise Security in One Framework) which is a vulnerability management platform consisting of various product portfolios namely ESOF Appsec, ESOF VMP, ESOF VACA, ESOF PCI ASV, and ESOF CRQ.
+TAC Infosec Ltd is engaged in the business of providing risk-based vulnerability management and assessment solutions, cybersecurity quantification, and penetration testing services to organizations of various scales, sizes, and industries through the SaaS model.
+It offers security software products and solutions both in India and internationally, and its end customers are Banks and Financial Institutions, government regulatory bodies and departments, and large-scale enterprises (including business offices) like HDFC, Bandhan Bank, BSE, etc. Its flagship software product is ESOF (Enterprise Security in One Framework), which is a vulnerability management platform consisting of various product portfolios, namely ESOF Appsec, ESOF VMP, ESOF VACA, ESOF PCI ASV, and ESOF CRQ.